August 14, 2023

 Table of Contents

 Our sensational strawberry cheesecake poke cake is the ultimate dessert.
-This delicious recipe combines two of your favorite flavors — soft and sweet strawberry cake with tangy and creamy cheesecake pudding — into one amazing, irresistible treat.
+This delicious recipe combines two of your favorite flavors — soft and sweet strawberry cake with creamy cheesecake pudding — into one amazing, irresistible treat.

 Strawberry Cheesecake Poke Cake Ingredients